NFDI4DS/ds-best-practices/_posts/2019-04-27-before_research.md

 --------------------------------------------------------------------------------------------

 1. Decide whether pre-existing data can be used and/or raw data should be collected.
-2. Define the goal for the data collection/reuse.
+2. Define the goal of data collection/reuse.
-3. Before starting to collect/reuse data, assess whether it is a subject to privacy/legal/ethical/copyright restrictions (see [Submitting Your Research](http://127.0.0.1:4000/jekyll-gitbook/jekyll/2019-04-29-submitting.html)).
+3. Before starting to collect/reuse data, assess whether it is subject to privacy/legal/ethical/copyright restrictions (see [Submitting Your Research](https://nfdi4ds.github.io/ds-best-practices/jekyll/2019-04-29-submitting.html#code-models-and-software)).
 4. In case of data collection:
-* Plan an approach and methods (e.g., how data will be collected, the duration of the data collection).
+* Plan your approach and methods (e.g., how the data will be collected and the duration of the data collection).
-* Decide on (meta)data, ontologies, and the way data documentation will be provided.
+* Decide on (meta-)data, ontologies, and the way data documentation will be provided.
 5. Decide on data storage, security, sharing (e.g., with collaborators), and preservation strategies during and after the project.
-6. Assess resources required, e.g., computational costs for collecting, storing and pre-processing data, expenses on annotators.
+6. Assess resources required, e.g., computational costs for collecting, storing and pre-processing data, and expenses on annotators.

 >Consider the following data search and collection services:
 >* RKGs such as [ORKG](https://dl.acm.org/doi/10.1145/3360901.3364435) or [OpenAIRE Graph](https://graph.openaire.eu)